crowdfavorite/wp-social/readme.txt

 Simple, just make a request to http://example.com/?social_cron={key} where "{key}" is the name of the CRON you would like to call.

+= How can I hook into a CRON for extra functionality? =

+If you want to hook into a CRON for extra functionality for a service, all you have to do is add an action:

+    <?php add_action(Social::$prefix.'cron_15', array('Your_Class', 'your_method')); ?>

 == Changelog ==

 = 1.0 =